Uniqueness and Zeroth-Order Analysis of Weak Solutions to the Non-cutoff Boltzmann equation: The hypoellipticity method

 For the commutator term $Q_0^{(1)}f$, using H\"older's inequality and estimate \eqref{eqPhivp0} again, together with the lower bound of the support of the kernel of $Q_0^{(1)}$ and the commutator estimate as in \eqref{LowerSupportComm} (with $m=n=0$, $l=\frac{\ga}{2}$, and $s'=0$ therein),

-Here, the first term corresponds to the commutator term, while the second term represents the leading-order term.
-Combining the above three estimates, i.e., \eqref{eq410a}, \eqref{eq410}, and \eqref{eq410c}, into \eqref{eq411eq}, using the support $\{\frac{6}{7}\rho2^j\le|\xi|\le\rho2^{j+1}\}$ of the kernel of $\De_j$ ($j\ge 1$), noticing $P_0=Q_0Q_0$ and choosing
+Here, the first term corresponds to the commutator contribution, while the second term is the leading-order term.
+Combining estimates \eqref{eq410a}, \eqref{eq410}, and \eqref{eq410c} with \eqref{eq411eq}, using the support property $ \big\{\frac{6}{7}\varpi 2^j\le |\xi|\le \varpi 2^{j+1}\big\}$ of the kernel of $\De_j$ for $j\ge 1$, noting that $P_0=Q_0Q_0$, and choosing

 we deduce \eqref{hypoes}.
 This completes the proof of Theorem \ref{Thmlow}. \end{proof}